motdotla/dotenv/README.md

 <details><summary>Run</summary><br>

 Use `dotenv run` to run a command with environment variables from your `.env` file.
 The `--` separator is optional.
 Put dotenv options before the command; everything after the command is passed through as its arguments.

-On macOS and Linux, dotenv forwards termination signals and waits for the command to exit, preserving its exit code or signal.
-Noninteractive runs forward signals to the command's process group, including its subprocesses.
-In a terminal, Ctrl-C reaches the command directly; a second Ctrl-C requests termination and a third forces it to stop.
-On Windows, termination uses `taskkill /T /F` to stop the command tree.

 ```bash
 $ dotenv run node index.js